alicia112233/CSC1108-DSA/notes.md

 - Index 12: [77]

 <br>b.
 Using **Doubling Hashing** with a hash table of **size 13**, a hash function **h(x)=x mod 13**, an incremental hash function of **g(x)=(x mod 7) +1**,
-i.
+<br>i.
 Show the contents of the hash table after inserting the following sequence of values: 77, 94, 73, 90, 55, 51, 54
 <br>Hash Values:
 - h(77) = 77 % 13 = 12 → Insert at index 12
 - h(94) = 94 % 13 = 3 → Insert at index 3